BlueBrain/nexus/docs/src/main/paradox/docs/fusion/add-your-own-app.md

 ```

-Then you can add your subapp to the `src/subapps/index.ts` barrell file, which hosts the SubApp set consumed by Nexus Forge.
+Then you can add your SubApp to the `src/subapps/index.ts` barrell file, which hosts the SubApp set consumed by Nexus Fusion.

 ```typescript
 const SubApps: Map<string, SubApp> = new Map();